Sneed-Group/open-webui-sneedai/README.md

 ### Installation with Default Configuration

-(REPLACE THE Xs WITH your chosen container version - list is [here.](https://ghcr.io/sneed-group/open-webui-sneedai))
+(REPLACE THE Xs WITH your chosen container architecture - list is [here.](https://ghcr.io/sneed-group/open-webui-sneedai))

 - **If Ollama is on your computer**, use this command: